Index of Theatre Instructors:

 Zach Meyer (Stagecraft, Acting)

-Ivy Shoultz (Acting, Creative Theatre Fun, Spectrum)
+Ivy Shoultz (Acting, Intermediate Acting)

 Diane made her stage debut at the age of 4 when she sang "Jingle Bell Rock" (solo!) at her preschool's Christmas pageant.
 Since then she has been nursing her passion for theatre.
 She studied ballet, jazz, and tap at Patty Gray's School of Dance (Ottawa, IL), attended several "Summer in the Arts" programs at both Eastern Illinois University and Northern Illinois University, acted in numerous High School productions as well as the Marquette Academy Swing Choir, and performed in Stage 212's 2007 summer production of Cats (Peru, IL).